geopython/pycsw/server/profiles/apiso/docs/apiso.rst

 Configuring the Database Connection
 -----------------------------------

-By default, ``server/profiles/apiso/apiso.cfg-shipped`` contains all required binding information.
+APISO runtime configuration is defined by ``apiso.cfg``.
+By default, ``server/profiles/apiso/apiso-sample.cfg`` contains all required binding information (Copy the file to ``default.cfg``).
 If you are setting up your database as per above, the default configuration needs only the ``repository.db`` value to be updated.
 Otherwise, you can map your own database table and columns.

 Testing
 -------